 The Time: Tuesday June 7, 6pm.
 I bought myself a ticket to see The Humans on Broadway, because I know when it wins the Tony for Best Play, I won’t be able to get one.
 I picked up my new headshots (weeeeee!) and had a sec to drop in somewhere for a drink.
 Because I hate everywhere in this area, I checked Yelp for cocktail bars.
 Miraculously, Lantern’s Keep popped up, and it was only a few blocks from the theater!
 Solid.

 The Bartender: A tall guy with glasses, tattoos and a khaki baseball cap named Fiaco.
-He was quick to whip me up something when I asked for a negroni-style cocktail, but before he did, he asked me if there are any spirits I didn’t like.
+He's quick to whip me up something when I ask for a negroni-style cocktail, but before he does, he asks me if there are any spirits I don’t like.
 Good man, Fiaco.
 He also works at Featherweight, one of my local haunts, so I’ll be seeing him again soon, I’m sure.

-The Drank: They have a good looking cocktail menu, but I wanted a negroni variation in honor of Negroni Week.
-The bar wasn’t doing anything special, but I asked the bartender, and he made me a Right Hand cocktail, a riff on a boulevardier with bourbon, campari and chocolate bitters.
+The Drank: They have a good looking cocktail menu, but I want a negroni variation in honor of Negroni Week.
+The bar isn’t doing anything special, but I ask Fiaco, and he makes me a Right Hand cocktail, a riff on a boulevardier with bourbon, campari and chocolate bitters.
 It’s delicious.
 For such a small bar, and seemingly one station, they have 11 shakers.
 That’s a stupid amount of shakers.
 They’ve got all the right stuff–a whole tray of amaros (amari?), a juicer to press citrus to order, big ice, frosted mixing glasses.
 WTF is this bar doing in the back of this no-nothing hotel?
 At one point, I overhear a guy ask for vodka, and the server tells him this is a vodka-less bar!
 WHOA.
 I look at the bottles and, it’s true!
 There’s no vodka in sight.
 I wonder how many businessmen have been pissed off by this.

 Was I Hit On?
-Surprisingly no, considering I was actually the only woman my entire time there.
-As I was ready to leave, the bar had filled up; the 3 other stools were occupied by lone men fitting the same description as the other guys.
-Maybe if I had stayed longer, one of them would’ve said something to me, but maybe not.
+Surprisingly no, considering I'm actually the only woman my entire time here.
+As I'm ready to leave, the bar has filled up; the 3 other stools are occupied by lone men fitting the same description as the other guys.
+Maybe if I stay longer, one of them will say something to me, but maybe not.
 I can’t say.
+I'm leaving.